JasonJWilliamsNY/2018_nih_datascience_rfi/goal_03_datamanagement_response.md

 unified interface for more than 1,000 "high-quality, open-source data management, analytics, and visualization tools".

+Goal 3: In general, implementation tactics are plausible, but not evidence-based.
+Rather than propose that each step NIH takes to develop a tactic is supported by a body of research, the lowest-hanging fruit (and most productive solution) is to have the community develop an actual set of strategic targets, with clear metrics for evaluation.

+Goal 3: The SPDS plan underestimates the pervasiveness and persistence of bad/outdated software and methods (See: https://www.the-scientist.com/?articles.view/articleNo/51260/title/Scientists-Continue-to-Use-Outdated-Methods/).
+It is completely unclear how separating evaluation and funding for tool development and dissemination from support for databases and knowledgebases (this sentence from the SPDS is itself unclear) will address this problem.
+This may help, but is our knowledge an unvetted hypothesis.

+Goal 3: Although the SPDS does not make any strategy clear, the goal of supporting tools and workflows (objective 3-1) is a good one.
+We further agree that partnership is exactly the way that this needs to be pursued.

+Goal 3: The metrics for this sophisticated set of objectives are catastrophic.
+There is no way that the objectives stated for Goal 3 can be effectively measured or succeed.

 ## Opportunities for NIH to partner in achieving these goals

+Goal 3: There are a variety of groups the NIH can partner with.
+The number of potential individual investigators is too numerous to list, but these individuals should be relatively easy to identify by means of their scholarly contributions (carefully avoiding journal publications as a primary metric).
+Reaching out and partnering with groups such as the Open Bioinformatics Foundation and societies like ISMB would be an ideal way for NIH to foster deep community involvement.

 ##  Additional concepts that should be included in the plan